carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 constant address space data may change between kernel dispatch executions.
 See :ref:`amdgpu-amdhsa-memory-spaces`.

-The one exeception is if scalar writes are used to spill SGPR registers.
+The one execption is if scalar writes are used to spill SGPR registers.
 In this case the AMDGPU backend ensures the memory location used to spill is never accessed by vector memory operations at the same time.
 If scalar writes are used then a ``s_dcache_wb`` is inserted before the ``s_endpgm`` and before a function